 The most difficult thing I experienced was not being able to communicate with the Nepalese people.
 Although some of them do speak English, I wish I knew more basic words and phrases to communicate better.
 Since transportation is only by bus or taxi, it would have been easier to say simple words.

 I wish I was better prepared for the idea that this country is definitely not like home.
 It did not cross my mind that there are typically no traffic rules.
 I forgot about the fact that there is no running hot water, and the showers are not exactly the best for your hair or skin.
 I did not enjoy the giant bugs flying everywhere.

 Tips for future volunteers would definitely be going on a weekend trip to Chitwan.
-Me and a few other volunteers decided to go to Chitwan, the national park, for the weekend!
+I and a few other volunteers decided to go to Chitwan, the national park, for the weekend!
 That was definitely an amazing, unforgettable experience.
-Also, bring extra cash just in case you want to go on trips, or do extra activities.
+Also, bring extra cash just in case you want to go on trips or do extra activities.
 Bring snacks, since there are only two meals a day.
-Definitely go sight see whenever there is free time because Nepal is one of the most beautiful countries I have ever seen.
+Definitely, go sightseeing whenever there is free time because Nepal is one of the most beautiful countries I have ever seen.
 The people there are beyond friendly.

 How was it working with the ABV US staff & also the staff in Nepal: The A Broader View staff has always been helpful.
 Whenever I had a question and I sent an email, the response was quick and efficient.
 They always answered my questions.
 The staff in Nepal was also amazing!
 They made me feel like I was at home.
 I enjoyed the hospitality they gave me.